ssardina/tapp-fixture/README.md

     $ pip install pandas json pyshorteners coloredlogs
     ```

+Second, set all the constants at the top of the notebook.
+Those constants most often will need to be set once for the club/season.

-Just open notebook [playhq_scrape.ipynb](playhq_scrape.ipynb) and run the system cell by cell, until generation of CSV file ready to be up to TeamApp.
+Finally, to run it, open notebook [playhq_scrape.ipynb](playhq_scrape.ipynb) and run the system cell by cell, checking on the way all is consistent, until the generation of `CSV` file ready to be up to TeamApp.

+By default, the system extracts game for **next Saturday**, but this can be changed by setting constant `GAME_DATE`.

-### Useful resources & Links
+## Useful resources & Links

 - [PlayHQ API documentation](https://support.playhq.com/hc/en-au/sections/4405422358297-PlayHQ-APIs).
 - [PlayHQ API's technical documentation](https://docs.playhq.com/tech).

-## The original cba2csv system
+## The original `cba2csv` system

 The original system, used in 2021-2022, can be found under folder [cba2csv/](cba2csv/).